ane/ane.github.io/_posts/2016-01-01-before-we-begin.md

 however!

-The desire for increased content and its frequency also stems from the simple fact that somebody these things.
-Besides using Google Analytics to keep track, a few weeks ago I even received a
+The desire for increased content and its frequency also stems from the simple fact that somebody *reads* this.
+Besides Google Analytics telling me so, a few weeks ago I even received a
 [pull request](https://github.com/ane/ane.github.io/pull/1) for typo fixes.